 Digital Object Identifier (DOI)

 Chan, Lauren M.; Goodman, Steven M.; Nowak, Michael D.; Weisrock, David W.; and Yoder, Anne D., "Increased Population Sampling Confirms Low Genetic Divergence among Pteropus (Chiroptera: Pteropodidae) Fruit Bats of Madagascar and Other Western Indian Ocean Islands" (2011).
 Biology Faculty Publications.
-Paper 53.
+53.